 Malden is a very small city located in the state of Missouri.
 With a population of 4,121 people and two constituent neighborhoods, Malden is the 158th largest community in Missouri.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Malden is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Malden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Malden is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Malden who work in healthcare suport services (12.64%), sales jobs (9.76%), and office and administrative support (8.99%).
+There are especially a lot of people living in Malden who work in sales jobs (11.78%), healthcare suport services (10.82%), and teaching (10.63%).

 As is often the case in a small city, Malden doesn't have a public transportation system that people use for their commute.

 The percentage of people in Malden with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.12% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Malden in 2010 was $15,151, which is low income relative to Missouri and the nation.
 This equates to an annual income of $60,604 for a family of four.

 Malden is an extremely ethnically-diverse city.
 The people who call Malden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Malden residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Malden include Irish, English, African, and French .

 The most common language spoken in Malden is English.
 Other important languages spoken here include Spanish and African languages.